AHEAD94/AHEAD94/README.md

 - **Ajou University**
   Master’s in Computer Science (2023)
-  Bachelor's in Architecture Engineering & Software Engineering (Double Major, 2021)
+  Bachelor's in Architectural Engineering & Software Engineering (Double Major, 2021)

 <!--
 **AHEAD94/AHEAD94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.